 - Locate the Chrome shortcut, right-click on it, and select Properties.

 2. Navigate to the Compatibility tab.

 3. Tick the checkbox for Run this program as an administrator and click on OK to save the changes.

 - Launch Google Chrome, click on the Extensions icon in the Toolbar, and select Manage Extensions.

-- Now, click on the Remove button for the extension that’s causing all the trouble.
+- Now, click the Remove button for the extension causing all the trouble.

 - Again, click Remove in the confirmation prompt.

-- Restart the browser for the changes to fully come into effect.
+- Restart the browser for the changes to come into effect fully.

 If you started encountering Chrome’s high CPU usage after installing an extension, it could just as well be responsible for the issue.
 In this case, simply removing the extension should do the trick.

 - Press Windows + S to launch the Search menu, enter Device Manager in the text field, and click on the relevant search result.

 - Right-click on the graphics adapter, and select Update driver from the context menu.

 Windows will now scan and install the best available driver on the computer.
 This method is really simple and quick.
 Updating the graphics driver should fix Chrome’s high CPU usage and improve its performance, along with other programs.